About Cigna and Alcohol and Drug Rehab Coverage

 Cigna is a global healthcare business that serves over 180 million people in over 30 countries around the world.
-Cigna insurance provides coverage for a host of medical needs, including the treatment of mental health and substance abuse disorder.1
+Cigna insurance provides coverage for a host of medical needs, including the treatment of mental health and rehab for substance abuse disorder.1

 Please note: While American Addiction Centers (AAC) strives to provide you with the most updated information on each carriers’ addiction insurance coverage, policy changes and errors do occur.
 This is meant to be a brief overview of how Cigna insurance covers addiction treatment and not a comprehensive guide.
 Please check with your insurance carrier directly or call 1-888-744-0069 to confirm coverage levels.

 There are several tiers and options when you choose Cigna health insurance benefits.
 Available plans and the coverage these policies provide may vary based on:

 - The state you live in.
 Cigna provides coverage in:2

 - Your employer.
 When you choose Cigna insurance through your employer, you typically choose from the following options:3